Historic Minneapolis Uptown Theatre Agrees To Vacate In Eviction Settlement

 MINNEAPOLIS (WCCO) – After receiving a notice of eviction, the historic Uptown Theatre announced its agreement to vacate the property in a new settlement Friday.

-After being closed for more than a year due to the COVID-19 pandemic, the theatre received the notice from Lagoon Partners, LLC, the building’s landlord, in May.READ MORE: 2 People Killed In Separate Overnight Shootings In Minneapolis
+After being closed for more than a year due to the COVID-19 pandemic, the theatre received the notice from Lagoon Partners, LLC, the building’s landlord, in May.READ MORE: Crews Search For Man Missing After Swimming In Big Kandiyohi Lake

 The complaint was filed against Landmark Theatres, the Delaware-based company which operates the single-screen theater in the heart of Uptown.
 The complaint alleges that Landmark Theatres owes more than $340,000 in back rent and fees.